-Here are the 10 rules and things to know about related to Travel Hacking credit cards, so you too can start earning hundreds of dollars worth of free travel.
+Here are the 10 rules and things to know about related to travel rewards credit cards, so you too can start earning hundreds of dollars worth of free travel.

-Welcome to our new Travel Hacking section.
+Welcome to our new Travel Rewards section.
 First of all, make sure you read our introduction to Travel Hacking. so you understand the basics.

-You should now know that Travel Hacking is the name given to the world of earning Miles and Points for free travel.
+You should now know that Travel Hacking is another name given to the world of earning Miles and Points (travel rewards) for free travel.
 The easiest and fastest way to do so is with credit cards.
 More specifically: by getting credit cards.

 What is by far the most lucrative is what we call the Signup Bonus.
 That’s why we recommend actual Travel Hacking credit cards, not those cashback cards, because cashback cards usually don’t have a Signup Bonus.
 And the Signup Bonus is really the way to go to get free travel.